wp-plugins/batchmove/readme.txt

 [Installation instruction and configuration]
 Download the zipfile and upload this to your Wordpress website and activate the plugin.
-In the menu for post you will find a new entry called Move Categories
+In the menu for post you will find a new entry called Move Categories If neccesary change in config.inc.php the language, to EN/DE/NL

 == Frequently Asked Questions ==